British Cemetery, Lisbon: Early days

-Ever since the Reformation, British Protestants living in Lisbon had felt the need for their own burial ground.
+The British Cemetery of Lisbon was known formerly as the English Cemetery.
+Ever since the Reformation, English Protestants living in Lisbon had felt the need for their own burial ground.
 The Protestant British were regarded as heretics by the Catholic Portuguese and their graves, if visible, would have been desecrated.
 Before the Cemetery was established the practice was to bury British dead in wooden boxes, often those previously used for the importation of sugar, in beaches at low tide, on the south bank of the River Tagus or, perhaps, in unconsecrated land in remote areas.
 In 1654, with Portugal in the process of regaining its independence from Spain, a treaty was negotiated between the victor of the English Civil War, Oliver Cromwell, and King João IV.
 British merchants campaigned with their government for land to bury their dead to be conceded under this treaty.
 As a result, the British undertook to respect the religion of Portugal and the British in the Lisbon area were permitted to have a plot of land for burials.

 As a result of opposition from the Jesuits and the Portuguese Inquisition, nothing happened to establish a cemetery until 1717, when the British Consul, W. Poyntz, was able to report to London that he had obtained a perpetual lease on suitable land under the system of Emphyteusis.
 The merchants who constituted the so-called British Factory had come to play a vital role in the Portuguese economy and then felt able to insist that the treaty be implemented.
 The Dutch in Lisbon acquired an adjacent plot in 1723 and the two nationalities joined to expand the area between 1729 and 1734.
 The first gravestone is that of Francis La Roche, from February 1724, although British Factory records suggest a burial in 1721, without specifying where it took place.
 It appears that the Dutch and British burial grounds were treated as one cemetery.
 There is no evidence today that the Dutch were buried in one area and the British in another.